Ooh La La (Goldfrapp song): Release and commercial performance

 "Ooh La La" was chosen as the album's lead single "because it was up and in your face and it carried on the theme of the glammy, discoey beat from the last album".
 The song was released on various formats throughout the world.
 While most territories received a CD and download release, in the UK the single was additionally released on DVD and limited edition 12" vinyl.
 The DVD single included the music video for "Ooh La La" and a short documentary titled "Little Pictures".

 "Ooh La La" entered the UK Singles Chart on 14 August 2005 at number 4, remaining on the chart for 13 weeks.
 It finished as the 91st best-selling single of 2005 in the United Kingdom.
 Elsewhere, the single reached number one in Spain, number 16 in Ireland, and number 36 in Australia.
 In North America, "Ooh La La" was released as the album's second single in February 2006.
 In the United States, the song became Goldfrapp's third consecutive release to reach the top of the Billboard Hot Dance Club Play chart.
 The song also reached number three on the Hot Dance Airplay chart.

 Music video

 The music video for "Ooh La La" was directed by Dawn Shadforth.
-Inspired by "glam rock '70s TV", the video features Goldfrapp and a backing band (not portrayed by her regular live musicians) performing in a large green room.
+Inspired by "glam rock '70s TV", the video features Goldfrapp, dressed in all black with leather gigot sleeves, and a backing band (not portrayed by her regular live musicians) performing in a large green room.
 Scenes of Alison Goldfrapp riding on a digital sparkling horse are intercut toward the end of the video.
 Alison Goldfrapp has described the video as "harking back to Eno-era Roxy Music and old Top of the Pops".
 The complete version of "Ooh La La" featured in the music video has been released commercially through CD singles and digital downloads, and some include remixes by Benny Benassi, Tiefschwarz, and Andy Bell.